Card Summary Table

 Chase Slate® Card Sign-Up Bonus

-Right now, when you sign up for the Chase Slate® Card, you will get a 0% APR on both purchases and balance transfers for your first 15 months!
+Right now, when you sign up for the Chase Slate® Card, you will get an intro APR on both purchases and balance transfers (see card summary table above)!

 That’s a great deal for those who need to float some cash for one reason or another, whether you’re starting your own business or you’ve hit a temporary hard time.

 This is great for getting out of debt!

 If you’re trying to build credit, you’ve got to start somewhere.
 As we suggest in our Beginner’s Guide, when getting your first card you should make sure it’s one with $0 annual fee.

 This is because you want to open the card and never close it again to keep your active account age as high as possible!
 This is a perfect card to do that with.